Knowledge base

 Preamble

-- Delete or move messages from email addresses you no longer wish to see.
+- Delete or move messages from email addresses you no longer want to see.

-- Forward emails from a specific email address to your spouse so that both of you receive them.
+- Forward to your spouse emails from an email address so that both of you can receive them.

 - etc.